Become a Training Provider

 Perhaps you have a bike shop, driving school, educational facility or just someone who wants to help people.
 Here is a great way to allow both new and old riders a way to enjoy the motorcycling world, in a safer manner than many of us learned how to do it in the past.
 Crash a few times and learn that it does not work that way.
 If this sounds like you, here is what you need to get started to begin hosting classes and teaching folks a safer way to ride.
 At any point please feel free to contact the Program Administrator Jay Huber at email@example.com or 502-564-1568 at any time in this process to help answer any questions.

 Determine the need in your area.
 The Program Administrator can help with this.
 You can also talk with the County Clerks in your area and ask about the number of registered motorcycles in the county.
-You will also want to talk with the Circuit Clerk's licensing division and develop a working relationship there.
+You will also want to talk with the KYTC licensing branch and KSP testing centers to develop a working relationship there.
 Ask about how many motorcycle licenses they process and if they feel a safety program would be helpful in the area.
 Both of these places are key to a successful program.
-The folks who need the program the most, NEW RIDERS, are taking their written test at the courthouse and will have the greatest interest in the program typically.
+The folks who need the program the most, NEW RIDERS, are taking their written test at these locations and will have the greatest interest in the program typically.

 Do you have a good business plan in place and enough working capital?
 To offer the basic classes the providers supply the motorcycles for students to use.
 These are under 500cc size motorcycles and on average can costs around $1000 - $3000 each.
 If working on a full sized range at full capacity it is recommended to have at least 14 bikes.
 Twelve (12) are used on the course at any given time, plus having a couple of backups for maintenance reasons.
 While 12, is the full amount of bikes allowed on the range, a location may start/run with fewer.
 Smaller range configurations will limit the number of bikes that can be out on the range at any given time.
 There are also insurance requirements, rent/lease payments, advertising and maintenance costs of the motorcycles to consider as well.